eerimoq/simba/README.rst

 container of modules.
 An application is an executable consisting of zero or more modules.

-Preferred application file tree.
-The application _must_ have a file called main.c.
+See below for the preferred application file tree.
+The application **must** have a file called main.c.
 It should contain the main function of the application.

 .. code-block:: c